nahidnawalnayim/nahidnawalnayim/README.md

 👋 Hello there!
-I'm [Your Name], a passionate Software Developer and a dedicated student pursuing a degree in Computer and Communication Engineering.
+I'm Nahid Nawal, a passionate Software Developer and a dedicated student pursuing a degree in Computer and Communication Engineering.

 👨‍💻 What I Do